Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 Yeah.

-Or did it?
+Or did it.

 No one's accusing you of anything, Matt.

-Are you alright?
+Are you all right?

-Are you alright?
+Are you all right?

 You're sounding crazy.

-He keeps accusing us of gaslighting us.
 I don't think that's even a term.

-No. I think he's making that up.
+I think he's making that up.

-Gaslighting, that takes me back to childhood.
-That's how we...
-Oh, I'm old.
+That takes me back to childhood.

 I want to have a piss.

-Alright, I'm going to get through some.
+I'm going to get through someone.

-So he's snuck in a pen camera,
+So he snuck in a pen camera

 and he pretends to get something

-from his own safe deposit box,
+from his own safe deposit box

-takes a bunch of photos,
+takes a bunch of photos, gives those photos to the dealer

-and the two meet up,
+contacts him again and the two meet up

 and the dealer has gathered a crew

-and built a life-size replica of the vault
+and built a life-size

-for them to practice in.
+replica of the vault for them to practice in.

-It's Ocean's Eleven, baby!
+It's Ocean's 11 baby!

 That's badass.